Dave Feitl

-Dave Scott Feitl (born June 8, 1962) is a retired American professional basketball player who was selected by the Houston Rockets in the 2nd round (43rd overall) of the 1986 NBA draft.
-A 6'11" center from the University of Texas at El Paso, Feitl played in 5 NBA seasons for 4 teams.
+Dave Scott Feitl (born June 8, 1962) is a retired American professional basketball player who was selected by the Houston Rockets in the second round (43rd pick overall) of the 1986 NBA draft.
+A 6'11" center from the University of Texas at El Paso, Feitl played in 5 National Basketball Association (NBA) seasons for four teams.
 He played for the Rockets, Golden State Warriors, Washington Bullets and New Jersey Nets.

 In his NBA career, Feitl played in 275 games and scored a total of 1,192 points.
 His best year as a professional came during the 1987–88 season as a member of the Warriors, appearing in 70 games and averaging 6.5 ppg.